pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

 **Slide 7: Developing a Parser with Tree-sitter**
+Ok so what is a parser?
 A parser translates code into a format that's easier for computers to understand, and Tree-sitter is an efficient parser generator designed for modern programming needs.
-It is really good at constructing syntax trees from code, enabling detailed analysis and manipulation of the source code.
+It is really good at constructing syntax trees from code, allowing detailed analysis and manipulation of the source code.

-Opting for Tree-sitter for its parsing efficiency, I tailored a custom parser specifically attuned to Rust's borrowing and ownership concepts.
+Opting for Tree-sitter for its parsing efficiency, I tailored a custom parser specifically focused on Rust's borrowing and ownership concepts.
 This approach transforms Rust code into comprehensible textual syntax trees, as you can see here, facilitating deeper insights into code structure and behaviour.

 ---
 **Slide 10: Diagrams 1**
 I'll briefly walk you through the process of setting up TreeSitter for code analysis.
-First, we initiate TreeSitter, then we load a specific programming language into it, in our case the custom one, RustFYP and finally, once it is set, we return a parser equipped to analyse the code.
+First, we initiate TreeSitter, then we load a specific programming language into it, in our case the custom one RustFYP, and finally once it is set, we return a parser equipped to analyse the code.

 ---
 **Slide 11: Diagrams 2**
-"Let's dive into a key aspect of our project, the logic that powers highlighting, aside from the parser itself.
+"Let's dive into a key aspect of our project, the logic that powers highlighting

 During code analysis, our first step is to check for ownership transfer.
-If it's absent, we look into child nodes for any signs of ownership transfer, returning true when we find it.
+If it's absent, we look into child nodes for any signs of it, returning true when we find it.

 Similarly, we spot mutable and immutable borrows by looking for reference expressions and mutable specifiers, again checking child nodes as needed.